kneczaj/cli-utils/README.md

 # cli-utils
 Various utils for CLI for stack of bash, git, node

+## Notice about this repo
+Make sure your git supports submodules.
+Otherwise, this repo may not check out properly.

+Clone this repo with `git clone --recurse-submodules <repo-url>`.

 ## Usage
 For now this project contains some tools to set up work environment.